-On March 15, 2019, the National People's Congress promulgated the Foreign Investment Law, which came into effect on January 1, 2020 and replaced the trio of existing laws regulating foreign investment in China, namely, the Sino-foreign Equity Joint Venture Enterprise Law, the Sino-foreign Cooperative Joint Venture Enterprise Law and the Wholly Foreign-invested Enterprise Law, together with their implementation rules and ancillary regulations.
-The existing foreign-invested enterprises established prior to the effective of the Foreign Investment Law may keep their corporate forms within five years.
-Pursuant to the Foreign Investment Law, "foreign investors" means natural person, enterprise, or other organization of a foreign country, "foreign-invested enterprises" (FIEs) means any enterprise established under PRC law that is wholly or partially invested by foreign investors and "foreign investment" means any foreign investor's direct or indirect investment in mainland China, including: (i) establishing FIEs in mainland China either individually or jointly with other investors; (ii) obtaining stock shares, stock equity, property shares, other similar interests in Chinese domestic enterprises; (iii) investing in new projects in mainland China either individually or jointly with other investors; and (iv) making investment through other means provided by laws, administrative regulations, or State Council provisions.
+On March 15, 2019, the NPC promulgated the Foreign Investment Law, which came into effect on January 1, 2020 and replaced the trio of existing laws regulating foreign investment in China, namely, the Sino-Foreign Equity Joint Venture Enterprise Law, the Sino-foreign Cooperative Joint Venture Enterprise Law and the Wholly Foreign-Invested Enterprise Law, together with their implementation rules and ancillary regulations.
+The existing foreign-invested enterprises established prior to the effective date of the Foreign Investment Law may keep their corporate forms within five years.
+The Foreign Investment Law contains several key definitions, including that: (i) a "foreign investor" means natural person, enterprise, or other organization of a foreign country; (ii) a "foreign-invested enterprise" (FIE) means any enterprise established under PRC law that is wholly or partially invested in by foreign investors; and (iii) a "foreign investment" means any foreign investor's direct or indirect investment in China, including: (a) establishing FIEs in China either individually or jointly with other investors, (b) obtaining stock shares, stock equity, property shares, other similar interests in Chinese domestic enterprises, (c) investing in new projects in China either individually or jointly with other investors, and (d) making investment through other means provided by laws, administrative regulations or State Council provisions.

-The Foreign Investment Law stipulates that China implements the management system of pre-establishment national treatment plus a negative list to foreign investment and the government generally will not expropriate foreign investment, except under special circumstances, in which case it will provide fair and reasonable compensation to foreign investors.
-Foreign investors are barred from investing in prohibited industries on the negative list and must comply with the specified requirements when investing in restricted industries on that list.
+The Foreign Investment Law further stipulates that China implements the management system of pre-establishment national treatment plus a negative list on foreign investment and that the government generally will not expropriate foreign investment, except under special circumstances, in which case it will provide fair and reasonable compensation to foreign investors.
+Foreign investors are barred from investing in prohibited industries on the negative list and they must comply with specified requirements when investing in restricted industries on that list.
 When a license is required to enter a certain industry, the foreign investor must apply for one, and the government must treat the application the same as one by a domestic enterprise, except where laws or regulations provide otherwise.
-In addition, foreign investors or FIEs are required to file information reports and foreign investment shall be subject to the national security review.
+In addition, foreign investors or FIEs are required to file information reports and foreign investments shall be subject to national security reviews.

 On December 26, 2019, the State Council published the Implementation Rules of Foreign Investment Law, which came into effect on January 1, 2020.
-The Implementation Rules of Foreign Investment Law restates certain principles of the Foreign Investment Law and further provides, among others, (i) an FIE's investment within the territory of PRC is also subject to the Foreign Investment Law and the Implementation Rules of Foreign Investment Law; (ii) an FIE may, within five years following January 1, 2020, choose to amend its legal form or the corporate governance and complete amendment registration, or to keep its original legal form or the corporate governance; (iii) the provisions regarding the transfer of equity interests, distribution of profits and remaining assets as stipulated in the contracts among the joint venture parties of an existing FIE may survive the Foreign Investment Law after such FIE amends its legal form or the corporate governance with relevant applicable laws.
+The Implementation Rules of Foreign Investment Law restates certain principles of the Foreign Investment Law and further provides, among others, that (i) an FIE's investment within the territory of China is also subject to the Foreign Investment Law and the Implementation Rules of Foreign Investment Law; (ii) an FIE may, within five years following January 1, 2020, choose to amend its legal form or corporate governance and complete amendment registration, or to keep its original legal form or corporate governance; (iii) provisions regarding the transfer of equity interests or distribution of profits and remaining assets as stipulated in the contracts among the joint venture parties of an existing FIE may survive the Foreign Investment Law after such FIE amends its legal form or corporate governance in accordance with applicable laws.